Home » Desserts » Fudgy Swirled Pumpkin Cheesecake Brownies

 pumpkin cheesecake brownies stacked on a yellow plate with a brown napkin to the side.

-Key ingredients & substitutions for Marbled Pumpkin Cheesecake Brownies
+Ingredient Notes for Pumpkin Cheesecake Brownies

 Cheesecake Layer

-• Spices — The spices in your cheesecake layer will mimic those often used in traditional pumpkin pie — cinnamon is a given, plus ginger and nutmeg.
-You can use allspice if you can’t get your hands on ginger or replace the nutmeg with mace.
+• Spices | The spices in your cheesecake layer will mimic those used in traditional pumpkin pie — cinnamon is a given, plus ginger and nutmeg.
+You can also add a pinch of cloves or allspice if you like a little extra warmth.

 Brownie Layer